roberts-andy/petFinderSearch/README.md

 ## The Problem

 My family has reached a tipping point: our children are demanding an addition to the family.
 The 12 chickens that we have been keeping is not enough: my daughter "really, really, really, really, really, really, really, really" wants a dog.
 She actually does not want a dog.
 She wants 10,000 dogs, a cat, goats, sheep, cows, horses and a giraffe.
 She is 7.
 She can dream.
-She has pleaded, debated, build up solid arguments - my wife and I have caved.
+She has pleaded, debated, built up solid arguments - my wife and I have caved.
 We are getting a dog...
 1 dog.

 Here's the thing, it appears that many families are searching for dogs these days.
 Looking at breeder sites there is a huge backlog and increased prices with the current demand.
-Searching through petfinder by the time we see a new dog  pop into the list it is already gone.
+When searching through petfinder, by the time we see a new dog pop into the list it is already gone.
 After finally talking to an adoption coordinator we learned that there were often 100+ applications for the dogs that we were putting out names in for.

 I talked to my wife the other day about the process and she mentioned that she can get alerted for new dogs but she only receives the email once a day.
 Unless she is hitting refresh every 5 minutes she does not see the notification before it is too late.
 Hmmm... what if I could hit refresh every 5 minutes automatically?